Harrison Heath: Miami FC

 Heath signed with the National Premier Soccer League's defending champions, Miami FC, on 20 February 2019.
 Heath made four appearances during the 2019 NPSL season, which is only played during the summer, and the team successfully defended their title and won the league.
 Heath subsequently made the jump with the team to the inaugural season of the National Independent Soccer Association, however he did not make the bench for the team's first match against the Philadelphia Fury.

 On 7 January 2020 it was announced that Heath re-signed with the team for the 2020 season, meaning that he would move with the team from NISA to the USL Championship.

 Following several months away from playing Heath announced his retirement from professional football on 1 January 2022.

 Personal life

-Harrison Heath is the son of retired footballer and current head coach of Minnesota United FC, Adrian Heath.
+Harrison Heath is the son of retired footballer and former head coach of Minnesota United FC, Adrian Heath.
 Harrison holds a U.S. green card which qualifies him as a domestic player for MLS roster purposes.

-He married Kaylyn Kyle.
+He is married to Kaylyn Kyle.
 They welcomed their first child in June 2018, Hayden Jack Heath.